 TAHOMA FIELD KNIFE

 Pre-order Now!
-First Run & Second Run is sold out: More Available end of March 2014.
+More Available end of April 2014.

 The Tahoma Field Knife is designed to provide anything the outdoor professional would need in a knife.